Thursday, September 19, 2024

 I did not point out that the asteroid was first spotted by an amateur who reported it to the International Astronomical Union 27 minutes earlier.
 From there, NASA picked up the report and tracked the object.
 NASA did not detect it first.
 (See: "Asteroid 2024 BX1: From a Light in the Sky to Rocks on the Ground" by Bob King, Sky & Telescope, 26 January 2024 here: https://skyandtelescope.org/astronomy-news/asteroid-2024-bx1-from-a-dot-of-light-to-fireball-to-rocks-on-the-ground/.

-More to the point, their complaint of 12 June 2024 could not have predicted the explosion of a meteor over New York City on 16 July 2024.
+Their complaint of 12 June 2024 could not have predicted the explosion of a meteor over New York City on 16 July 2024.

 As for planetary defense, there is no doubt that any mission would require preparation, which is lacking now.